-The Payment Processing Industry is Undergoing Seismic Change
+Payment Processing Industry Trends are Seismic

 Technology shifts in the payment processing industry are frequent and fuel big changes in how consumers shop and transact.
 There's no need to be afraid of change, but it can be disconcerting to business owners who just want to maintain their current customer base without payment processing interruptions.
 Here's a look at some of the major changes in the payment processing industry coming during this period of wide-scale change, how they affect your business, and how you can stay ahead.